mikeri/CharEd/README.md

 #CharEd

-A crossplatform wxWidgets based character/font editor for Commodore 64 character sets written in Python.
+A cross platform wxWidgets based character/font editor for Commodore 64 character sets written in Python.
 It's been tested on Linux, MacOS and Windows, with wxPython 2.8 and 3.0.

 It only supports hires 1x1 chars for now, but it has a few useful features:
 - Auto create reversed charsets.
 Copies the first 128 chars to the latter 128 and reverses the latter.